It's time to discover Greek Wines

 The most interesting and fascinating white grape from Greece is called Assyrtiko.
 It is now grown in many parts of Greece and the Islands, but it originally comes from the island of Santorini, where it is grown high up the mountains in cooler spots, and trained as bushes, with the leaves curled around to protect the fruit from too hot sun.

-Majestic wine have an excellent Skouras Assyrtyko 2020 from Santorini at £12.99 for a mixed six bottles.
+Majestic Wine have an excellent Skouras Assyrtyko from Santorini at a very reasonable price.
 Indeed Majestic have the best range of Greek wines with several Assyrtiko, but the Skouras is by far the best.
 In my view good value, as it has the quality and class of good white Burgundy (although a different flavour profile) which would be two to three times more expensive.

 One of the most interesting red grapes is called Xinomavro.
 Grown a lot up in the North of Greece in Naoussa, it has delicate fruit , a bit like Pinot Noir, but firm skins which gives its wine some firmness.
 Waitrose Cellars have the excellent ATMA Thymopoulos Xinomavro for £11.99, a version of which Majestic also stock.